hove-io/navitia/documentation/navitia.io/source/integration.rst

 links               link_              Links related to this journey type                *enum* string      Used to qualified a journey.
 See the :ref:`journey_qualif` section for more information fare                fare_              Fare of the journey (tickets and price) tags                array of string    List of tags on the journey.
-The tags add additional information on the journey beside the journey type
+The tags add additional information on the journey beside the journey type.
+See for example `multiple_journeys`_.
 =================== ================== ===========================================================================